 - diversion of charitable funds from their intended purpose

 Their website states that the California Attorney General also investigates allegations of criminal activity by charities.

 Hopefully, this understanding of the role of state regulators and the reason for charitable registrations and regulations make registering with states more bearable.
-If it is still a painful experience for you, contact us about our state registration services and have us do your annual charitable state registrations for you.
+If it is still a painful experience, contact us about our state registration services and have us prepare your annual charitable state registrations for you.